trpouh/preacher/README.md

 ## Start the preaching

-upon installing and creating a sermon (see [your first sermon](#your-first-sermon)) the preacher can simply be invoked in your prefered terminal:
+Upon installing and creating a sermon (see [your first sermon](#your-first-sermon)) the preacher can simply be invoked in your prefered terminal:

 ```